dmoisset/s5/starship/build.md

 By spending 4 BP, the crew can upgrade a light weapon mount in any of the aft, forward, port, or starboard arcs to a heavy weapon mount.
 By spending 6 BP, the crew can upgrade a light weapon mount on a turret to a heavy weapon mount.
 By spending 5 Build Points, the crew can upgrade a heavy weapon mount in any of the aft, forward, port, or starboard arcs to a capital weapon mount.
 Heavy weapons can be mounted on only Medium or larger starships.
 Capital weapons can be mounted on only Huge or larger starships and can’t be mounted on turrets.

 By spending 3 BP, the crew can fit a new light weapon mount in any of the aft, forward, port, or starboard arcs with enough free space.
 By spending 5 BP, the crew can fit a new light weapon mount on a turret that has enough free space.
 Tiny and Small starships can have only two weapon mounts per arc (and per turret).
 Medium and Large starships can have only three weapon mounts per arc (and per turret).
 Huge and larger starships can have only four weapon mounts per arc (and per turret).

+## Finishing details

+Once you have built a starship, it's a good idea to precalculate the following to make combat easier

+### Armor Class

+A ship Armor Class (AC) is determined by the following formula:

+AC = 10 + the pilot’s proficiency bonus + the ship’s armor bonus + modifier based on the ship’s size

+The pilot can only add their proficiency bonus if they are proficient in Piloting.
+Note that in combat some actions can temporarily increase or decrease this AC.

+### Tracking Lock

+The Tracking Lock (TL) of a ship is determined by the following Formula:

+TL = 10 + the pilot’s proficiency bonus + the ship’s countermeasures bonus + modifier based on the ship’s size

+The pilot can only add their proficiency bonus if they are proficient in Piloting.
+Note that in combat some actions can temporarily increase or decrease this TL.

+### Passive defense

+The passive defense of a ship (PD) is:

+PD = 10 + the ship's minimum proficiency bonus + the ship’s countermeasures bonus